Overhault-Experiences/Eco-Executor/README.md

 Insert the rbxmx file into the game and 'save it as local plugin'.
 There should be a toolbar in the plugins tab (click to config the Eco Executor)

 ## Warning⚠️
-Running in an unpublished game will make some executor functions unstable.
+Running in an unpublished game will make some executor functions non-functional/un-useable.

 # Credits🔷
  - [SQLanguage - xAPI](https://github.com/3skue/xAPI4/) - For executor functions